| | |

 Once on the quayside, users of light folding wheelchairs can board most river cruises.
 Staff are on hand to assist.
 Heavy electric wheelchairs can only access certain boats.

-For general sightseeing, we are regretably not able to recommend any scheduled Prague city tours as suitable for wheelchair users or people with severe walking difficulties.
+For general sightseeing, we are regrettably not able to recommend any scheduled Prague city tours as suitable for wheelchair users or people with severe walking difficulties.
 Many of the tourist sights are located on squares and streets which are pedestrianised, so all tours involve alighting the coach and some walking.
 There can also be steps to contend with.

 If you can walk reasonably well, albeit at a slow pace, and can handle steps, the Prague City & Castle Tour + Boat Trip and the Jewish Quarter Tour are the most suitable excursions.